openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 #### Dev Preview -> Tech Preview
 - opt-in feature (called `InsightsOperatorPullingSCA`) enabled with `TechPreviewNoUpgrade` feature set
 - Insights Operator is able to download the certificates from OCM API and expose it in a cluster API
+- Insights Operator is marked as degraded in case of the number of unsuccessful requests to the OCM API exceeds defined threshold
 - basic functionality is tested
-- this new functionality is documented
+- this new functionality is documented in the Insights Operator documentation as tech preview

 #### Tech Preview -> GA
-- ability to distinguish various error states - e.g organization doesn't have SCA allowed versus API returns an error
+- `Share` resource object is automatically created by the Insights Operator
 - inform a cluster user about the error state (problem with pulling the certificates)
+- the documentation is revisited and updated
+- the use of SCA certs in the `Build` is documented in the Build API documentation
 - the feature might be moved to a different OCP component

 #### Removing a deprecated feature